storm recovery faqs

 Restoration Process

-The time necessary for fiber internet service restoration is dependent on the level of damage to the power infrastructure, fiber-optic cable, and equipment.
+The time necessary for fiber internet service restoration depends on the damage to the power infrastructure, fiber-optic cable, and equipment.

 Do I need to report an outage?